jessepav/lacygoill-wiki-backup/shell/script.md

 Example:

-    $ if [[ "${TERM:-none}" == 'none' ]]; then echo 'the parameter is NOT set'; else echo 'the parameter is set'; fi the parameter is set~
+    $ if [[ "${TERM:-none}" == 'none' ]]; then echo 'the parameter is NOT set'; else echo 'the parameter is set'; fi the parameter is set˜
-    $ if [[ "${foo:-none}" == 'none' ]]; then echo 'the parameter is NOT set'; else echo 'the parameter is set'; fi the parameter is NOT set~
+    $ if [[ "${foo:-none}" == 'none' ]]; then echo 'the parameter is NOT set'; else echo 'the parameter is set'; fi the parameter is NOT set˜

-    $ case ${TERM:-none} in none) echo 'the parameter is NOT set';; *) echo 'the parameter is set';; esac the parameter is set~
+    $ case ${TERM:-none} in none) echo 'the parameter is NOT set';; *) echo 'the parameter is set';; esac the parameter is set˜
-    $ case ${foo:-none} in none) echo 'the parameter is NOT set';; *) echo 'the parameter is set';; esac the parameter is NOT set~
+    $ case ${foo:-none} in none) echo 'the parameter is NOT set';; *) echo 'the parameter is set';; esac the parameter is NOT set˜

 ### a directory is empty?